Expander estimates for cubes: Introduction

-Given an infinite set $\cal A$ of natural numbers, and an integer $k\ge 2$, we are interested in the sumset \be{11} \cal B_k =\{x^k+a: \, x\in\mathbb N,\, a\in\cal A\}. \ee In particular, we wish to measure how $\cal A$ expands to $\cal B_k$.
+In particular, we wish to measure how $\mathscr A$ expands to $\mathscr B_k$.
 This is a classical question that prominently impacted the additive theory of numbers, and sparked progress with Waring's problem in the 1930s and 1940s.
-For a quantitative description of the problem, let $\delta(\cal A)$ denote the supremum of all real numbers $t\ge 0$ where
+For a quantitative description of the problem, let $\delta(\mathscr A)$ denote the supremum of all real numbers $t\ge 0$ where